kcech/sentilo-docs-test/docs/clients/raspberrypi_client.rst

 .. figure:: /_static/images/clients/raspberrypi.jpeg
    :alt: RaspberryPi

-The **SentiloClientNodej** is a library written in javascript that brings to you the possibility to connect any device and embedded device with Node.js to a Sentilo instance easily.
+The **SentiloClientNodeJS** is a library written in javascript that brings to you the possibility to connect any device and embedded device with Node.js to a Sentilo instance easily.

-For this example we’ll use a Raspberry pi device, because its special features, like cheap price, small dimensions and the great input-output possiblities.
+For this example we’ll use a Raspberry pi device, because its special features, like cheap price, small dimensions and the great input-output possibilities.

 Hardware
 --------